Syria: Media

 Television was introduced to Syria and Egypt in 1960, when both were part of the United Arab Republic.
 It broadcast in black and white until 1976.
 Syrian soap operas have considerable market penetration throughout the eastern Arab world.

-Nearly all of Syria's media outlets are state-owned.
-The authorities operate several intelligence agencies, among them Shu'bat al-Mukhabarat al-'Askariyya, employing many operatives.
-During the civil war many of Syria's artists, poets, writers and activists have been incarcerated, and some have been killed, including famed cartoonist Akram Raslan.
+During Ba'athist Syria, nearly all of Syria's media outlets were state-owned.
+The authorities operated several intelligence agencies, among them Shu'bat al-Mukhabarat al-'Askariyya, employing many operatives.
+During the civil war many of Syria's artists, poets, writers and activists had been incarcerated, and some have been killed, including famed cartoonist Akram Raslan.